 So at the end of the day, Asus did a good job with the Zenbook UX430s.
 I do have some nits and complains and I do believe that a little better quality control and attention to details would have helped creating more solid products, but I’m also more picky than the average buyer so I’d expect most of you to be happy with one of these.

-Alternatives you can consider in case the UX430 doesn’t get you what you need are the Asus Pro B9440, the LG Gram 14 and some of other thin and light listed in this longer article.
+Alternatives you can consider in case the UX430 doesn’t get you what you need are the very similar MSI Prestige PS42, the Lenovo Ideapad 720s, or the highly portable Asus Pro B9440 or LG Gram 14, as well as some of the other thin and light options listed in this longer article.

 Get in touch if you have any questions or anything to add to this post, and let me know what you think about your unit if you decided to go for a Zenbook UX430.